ddc-java/ddc-day-book/_includes/assignment-workflow.md

   <p>When {{ work_done_text }}, commit your work and push to GitHub, even if you've been committing along the way.</p>
   <details>
     <summary>Submission and workflow details</summary>
-    <p>As described in <a href="index.md#repository-and-workflow">Repository and Workflow</a>, pushing committed changes will trigger automated workflow jobs in GitHub.
-These jobs will check your implementation and tests, and if the required checks pass, this website will be updated.</p>
+    <p>As described in <a href="index.md#repository-and-workflow">Repository and Workflow</a>, pushing committed changes triggers automated workflow jobs in GitHub.
+These jobs build your implementation, build and run your tests (if any), and run grading tests against your implementation.
+If the grading tests pass, this website will be updated.</p>
+    <p>The "GitHub/Actions" link in the left sidebar is a direct link to the GitHub <a href="{{ site.github.repository_url | absolute_url }}/actions">workflow actions page for the repository</a>, where you can monitor the progress of the workflow jobs described above.</p>
     <p>If all of your tests are passing locally, but the automated workflow jobs are failing, contact an instructor for assistance.</p>
   </details>
 </aside>